 Sharing Personal Information

 We do not sell personal information to third parties.
-Personal information is shared with ABF Career Alliance (CA), an affiliate of ABF.
-CA uses personal information for the same purposes and same conditions as outlined in this policy.
+Personal information is shared with ABF mentors and affiliates of ABF.
+Mentor program uses personal information for the same purposes and same conditions as outlined in this policy.

 In order for us to provide our services to you, we may share some of your personal information with trusted third-party service providers, including: